Bolton-and-Menk-GIS/restapi/README.md

 This is a Python API for working with ArcGIS REST API, ArcGIS Online, and Portal/ArcGIS Enterprise.
 This package has been designed to work with [arcpy](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm) when available, or the included open source module [pyshp](https://pypi.org/project/pyshp/).
 It will try to use arcpy if available for some data conversions, otherwise will use open source options.
 Also included is a subpackage for administering ArcGIS Server Sites.
 This is updated often, so continue checking here for new functionality!

 ### Why would you use this package?
 Esri currently provides the [ArcGIS API for Python](https://developers.arcgis.com/python/) which provides complete bindings to the ArcGIS REST API.
-This package has less coverage of the REST API, but has many convience functions not available in the ArcGIS API for Python.
+This package has less coverage of the REST API, but has many convience functions not available in the ArcGIS API for Python and has a strong focus on downloading and querying data.
 This package will also support older versions of Python (i.e. 2.7.x) whereas Esri's package only supports 3.x.

 ## Release History
 [Release History](ReleaseNotes.md)